j0r1/GRALE2/pygrale/doc/source/grale_editor.rst

 Starts with:
  - ``--zoom:`` : sets zoom level
  - ``--imgdataname:`` : sets latest images data file name, can be useful to set export name
+ - ``--imgplane:`` : pre-loads the following file to be used in the back-projection related tools.
+This file should be a pickled ImagePlane or MultiImagePlane

 Argument ends with